Yukinao520/Ability-Weapon/README.md

 *You should go to the issue tracker when an error occurs, not ignore the bug report*

-**tips:This module requires geckolib as a precursor to work properly!**
+**tips:This mod requires geckolib as a precursor to work properly!**

 # Issue tracker
 Create an issue tracker where you can ask questions about using the mod.